Champignon Sauvage Michelin Starred Fine-Dining Restaurant

 The Longer Read:

 What you can expect at Le Champignon Sauvage is technically superb cooking.
-The restaurant has two Michelin stars.
+The restaurant held two Michelin stars between 2000 and 2018, losing one star in October 2018.
 To put that into context, there are circa 130 one Michelin star (‘very good cooking in its category’) restaurants in England and maybe only 20 two star venues (‘excellent cooking worth a detour’).

 The achievement of David (Chef) and Helen (Front of House) Everitt-Matthias is massive and sustained.
 One of the strangest bits of recent foodie television was when the Hairy Bikers called in to film at Champignon Sauvage.
 It was a genuinely weird thing to watch, like watching two painter-decorators pass judgement on the Sistine Chapel.
 In fact, Everitt-Matthias is rarely on television – he’s a sort of John Entwistle type, highly technically proficient, but preferring to get on with the job in hand.